| German Prison Of War

 offensive.
 Both sides suffered great losses in the day’s air battle.
 In Lt.

 Ahrens’ squadron of ten planes, only one returned to the air base in Italy.
+Lt.
+Ahrens flew as a member of a crew of ten.
+During

 the attack on his plane, six crew members were killed, all from the rear